 - 1893: First engineering course offered at Drexel in Applied Electricity

-- 1906: the Department becomes the School of Engineering under the Department of Science and Technology
+- 1906: Department becomes the School of Engineering under the Department of Science and Technology

-- 1914: Drexel offers its first 4-year degree program: a Bachelor of Science in Engineering
+- 1914: Drexel offers its first four-year degree program: a BS in Engineering

 - 1936: Engineering Council for Professional Development accredits School of Engineering